 Level 1 Level 2 Level 3 Disrupting others Refusal to work / accept help Continuous Violent behaviour from staff towards staff or students.
-Not listening / asking questions Destruction of their own or Repeated incidents of bullying constantly other pupils' work and intimidation.
+Not listening / asking questions Destruction of their own or n of their own or Repeated incidents of bullying constantly other pupils' work and intimidation.
 Unsafe movement around the Spitting Racial, sexual orientation or classroom or school disability abuse or harassment.
 Minor bad language Minor vandalism Damage to property or building.
-Name calling / verbal bullying Continuous targeting an Stealing individual for bullying Asking for a preferred activity Refusal to follow instructions Demanding money. constantly/ work avoidance Laying on the floor/being Abusive and threatening Sexual intimidation of others oppositional behaviour Leaving the classroom and Self injury wandering the school Persistent level 1 behaviour
+Name calling / verbal bullying Continuous targeting an Stealing individual for bullying Asking for a preferred activity Refusal to follow instructions I to follow instructions constantly/ work avoidance Laying on the floor/being Abusive and threatening Sexual intimidation of others oppositional behaviour Leaving the classroom and Self injury wandering the school Persistent level 1 behaviour